Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 Haleiwa boutique shop.
 Photo credit: Hawaii Tourism Authority (HTA) / Daeja Fallas

-You’ll see surf shops, art galleries, high end specialty shops, places with home decor, trendy clothing stores, souvenirs, and so much more.
+While shopping in Haleiwa, you’ll see surf shops, art galleries, high-end specialty shops, places with home decor, trendy clothing stores, souvenirs, and so many more Haleiwa town shops.

 If you are planning on surfing (or just want to pick up some cute surf clothing), the prices in Haleiwa tend to be cheaper than shops in Waikiki.

-Some popular places to shop in Haleiwa include: North Shore Surf Shop, Hawaiian Island Creations, Growing Keiki, Pakaloha Bikinis, Surf N Sea, Bubble Shack Hawaii, and Happy Haleiwa.
+Some popular places to shop in Haleiwa include the North Shore Surf Shop, Hawaiian Island Creations, Growing Keiki, Pakaloha Bikinis, Surf N Sea, Bubble Shack Hawaii, and Happy Haleiwa.

 9. Stop By a Shrimp Truck